slcs-jsc/jurassic/projects/benchmark/README.md

 `tria_CO2.nc`, `tria_H2O.nc`, `tria_O3.nc`, `tria_F11.nc`, and
 `tria_CCl4.nc` (the nadir case uses only CO2).
 The scripts pass its `tria` file prefix as `TBLBASE` with `TBLFMT 3`; no tables are copied into the repository.
+The H2O table must have been generated with RFM `H2O(sub)` for consistency with JURASSIC's MT_CKD 4.1 continuum.
 From the repository root:

 ```sh
 cd src && make -j && cd ..